dr107/WatchTheDoor/README.md

 5. Now openCV should be installed in python 3.
 Go to the python3 REPL by doing `python3`, then, from the REPL, do `import cv2`, then `cv2.__version__`.
 If all went well, it should return `'3.1.0'` (or whatever version you used).
 6. If that worked, congrats!
 You're 90% of the way to installing this code!
 If not, I'd recommend following the instructions linked above.
 The author is a much more experienced python developer than yours truly, and I may have forgotten something.
 If that's the case, please file an issue through GitHub, and I'll update this doc.

+## Install the Rest of the Dependencies
-## Install Uv4L, the Streaming server we use to access the camera, by doing the following.
+### Install Uv4L, the Streaming server we use to access the camera.
 1. `curl http://www.linux-projects.org/listing/uv4l_repo/lrkey.asc | sudo apt-key add -`
 2. Add the following line to your /etc/apt/sources.list `deb http://www.linux-projects.org/listing/uv4l_repo/raspbian/ wheezy main`
 3.`sudo apt-get update`